Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Methodology

 After obtaining the word embeddings, the same technique used in the research by Oliveira and Nascimento was chosen to generate the document embeddings, that is, the average of the word embeddings of the words in the document, weighting them with the TF-IDF.

-Consequently, to enable an overview, Table~\ref{tab_parameters} summarizes the parameters used for training the six models used in this research.
+Consequently, to enable an overview, Table~\ref{tab_parameters} summarises the parameters used for training the six models used in this research.

-Moreover, in order to allow the graphic representation in two dimensions of the vector representation of the documents, the technique of reduction of T-Distributed Stochastic Neighbor Embedding (t-SNE), which minimizes the divergence between two distributions, measuring the similarities between pairs of input objects and the similarities between pairs of the low dimension points corresponding in the incorporation~\cite{bib34}.
+Moreover, after going through the stages of generating the unsupervised machine learning model and calculating the similarity measure, as defined by Oliveira and Nascimento~\cite{bib12} a two-dimensional graphic representation of the vector representation of the documents was generated, using the T-Distributed Stochastic Neighbor Embedding (t-SNE) reduction technique, which minimizes the divergence between two distributions by measuring the similarities between pairs of input objects and the similarities between pairs of corresponding low-dimensional points in the embedding~\cite {bib34}.